vaginessa/dns-wiki/HOWTO-blocking-WhatsApp.md

 *  Against some rumors, [Telegram isn't secure](http://kiledjian.com/main/2014/3/17/telegram-messenger-isnt-secure) and other _mistakes_ like the [Math thing](http://unhandledexpression.com/2013/12/17/telegram-stand-back-we-know-maths/) - well it's [more secure compared to WhatsApp](https://github.com/overtake/telegram), but I would never trust someone with touch known _secure_ algorithm to "improve" the possible (theoretically) problems - this never ends up good!

 Security research and tests:
-* [Overview](https://missingm.co/2014/02/fighting-dishfire-the-state-of-mobile-cross-platform-encrypted-messaging/)and a scoreboard from EFF (the guys from HTTPS-Everywhere addon,[..]) is available over [here](https://www.eff.org/secure-messaging-scorecard).
+* [Overview](https://missingm.co/2014/02/fighting-dishfire-the-state-of-mobile-cross-platform-encrypted-messaging/) and a scoreboard from EFF (The developer guys from HTTPS-Everywhere addon,[..]) is available over [here](https://www.eff.org/secure-messaging-scorecard).

 ToDo
 -----------